breatheco-de/content/src/content/lesson/what-is-javascript-learn-to-code-in-javascript.md

 **Coding is making *the computer* "obey"…**

-Everybody uses computers for different reasons.
-Some computers are created to help people in their office (like personal computers), others to keep a room in a specific temperature (like [the NEST](https://nest.com/es/)), others are made to walk on Mars, and so many more things.
+Everybody uses computers for different reasons: some computers are created to help people in their office (like personal computers), others to keep a room in a specific temperature (like [the NEST](https://nest.com/es/)), others are made to walk on Mars, and so many more things.

 No matter what the computer is made for, the very base of its existence is the same: to follow commands.
 In this chapter you will learn 5 basic things you’ll need to understand any modern computer through code.